axhar-ibraheem/React-Expense-Tracker/README.md

-# Expense Tracker Website
+# Expense Tracker

-Welcome to the Expense Tracker website repository!
+Welcome to the Expense Tracker web app repository!
 This project showcases a dynamic expense tracking application built with React, React Router, React Bootstrap, and a date picker library.
 Users can log in, manage their expenses, filter transactions by date, subscribe to premium features, and enable dark mode if their expenses exceed $10,000.

 ## 🌟Table of Contents